huangchaohung/Group-20/project_wiki.md

 ## Evaluation of Model Performance Against Business Objectives
 - Model meets criteria for engagement and conversion, with 15% improvement in predicted conversion rates.
+- Click Rate: Improved targeting and personalization have resulted in an uplift in click rate, indicating better engagement `with marketing materials.
+- Return on Investment (ROI): The model's predictions have led to a calculated ROI increase, demonstrating profitability by effectively targeting high-potential customers.

 ## Limitations of the Current Approach
-- Model accuracy may decline with rapidly changing customer behaviors.
+- Adaptability to Behavioral Shifts: Model accuracy may decline with rapidly changing customer behaviors, especially in dynamic markets where preferences and trends shift frequently.
+- Limited Real-Time Insight: The model may lack responsiveness due to reliance on historical data, potentially missing out on capturing immediate changes in customer interest.

 ## Suggestions for Model Improvements
-- Consider incorporating time-series data or real-time customer interactions.
+- Incorporate Time-Series Data: Integrating time-series data can enhance the model’s ability to recognize patterns and seasonal trends, improving long-term prediction accuracy.
+- Real-Time Customer Interactions: Including real-time interaction data, such as recent clicks and transactions, would make the model more adaptive and better suited to evolving customer behaviors.

 ---